Learning in Schools

 as other costs such as drums or travel.

-Free Bagpipe Loans
+Free Instrument Loans

-pipes, and concert chanters, to schools and
+SSPDT lends bagpipes, b-flat concert chanters, and electronic chanters to schools and

-other organizations, free of charge.
+other organisations, free of charge.

 65 bands, quartets for beginners, and freestyle